Learn French Writing from Your Phone: 5 Unique Apps for French Writing Practice

 Of course, there’s nothing wrong with a little good-old fashioned pen-to-paper practice—but sometimes you need to shake things up.

-Here are six French writing apps that you can use to improve your written language from the palm of your hand.
+Here are five French writing apps that you can use to improve your written language from the palm of your hand.

 Dive into Dications with Dictado